 - Enhanced people skills

 This collection of tips and common characteristics is intended to help leaders, human resource professionals, and managers in the call center.
 Each entry is specifically chosen to assist in finding, training, and retaining those rockstar call center reps that will make your facility perform at its best.
-The following tips are in no particular order, but are intended to provide a framework for what to look for in a call center representative to ensure long-term career success (and in turn, successful outcomes for your call center).
+The following tips are in no particular order, but are intended to provide a framework for what to look for in a call center representative to ensure long-term career success (and in turn, successful outcomes for your omnichannel contact center).

 Tips for Hiring the Best Call Center Reps (and Keeping Them Engaged)